banban-22/banban-22/README.md

 - 👋 Hi, I’m Ayaka, Frontend Developer based in Vancouver.
 - 👀 I’m using up-to-date skills.
 I love learning new skills and enjoy it every single day!
-- 🌱 I’m currently creating apps with HTML, CSS, JS, React JS, Tailwindcss, Sass, Typescript.
+- 🌱 I’m develoing apps with HTML, CSS, JS, React JS, Tailwindcss, Sass, Typescript, Ruby on rails, Next JS, and so on.

 <!---